01mf02/computers-spaceflight/README.md

 The format of choice to represent the book is *Markdown*.
-I use the flavour of the *Pandoc* document converter, which allows conversion of Pandoc to several formats such as HTML, PDF, ePub and so on.
+I use the flavour of the *Pandoc* document converter, which allows conversion of Markdown to several formats such as HTML, PDF, ePub and so on.

 To generate a PDF/HTML, you need Pandoc with pandocfilters.